 Hiatal Hernia Treatment in Philadelphia, PA

-Hiatal hernia is a relatively common condition in which the stomach protrudes through the diaphragm into the chest cavity.
-There are many cases of hiatal hernia in America annually, and it happens to a majority of cases belonging to those age 50 and above.
+A hiatal hernia is a relatively common condition in which the stomach protrudes through the diaphragm into the chest cavity.
+There are many cases of hiatal hernias in America each year, with a majority of cases belonging to those age 50 and above.

 What Causes a Hiatal Hernia?